nyetsche/ses-smtpd-proxy/README.md

+# FORKED COPY

+*This repo* removes vault support and uses the AWS SDK "all" credential provider (that is, the SDK goes through in order of metadata, environment variables, static credentials, etc.).

 # SMTP to SES Mail Proxy

 This is a tiny little proxy that speaks unauthenticated SMTP on the front side